 Anse Marron is a wild and gorgeous beach, in the south of the La Digue island.
 The beach is not easy to find, the hike through the jungle might be tricky, the rocks are sometimes slippery, but the effort of discovering it is well worth: golden sand, stunning granite rocks, pristine blue water and no one around.

 The beach became very popular nowadays, so the path is well beaten and evident.
 The scenic way is coming from Grand Anse.
-The beach has a small salted pool protected by huge boulders which makes the perfect spot for taking great and unique photos.
-Beyond the small pool, the water gets deep instantly, so be careful when swimming.
+The beach has a small salted pool protected by huge boulders which makes the perfect spot for taking awesome and unique photos.
+Beyond the small pond, the water gets deep instantly, so be careful when swimming.
 If you are not confident enough to walk on your own or finding the safe route, hire a tour guide to take you there.

 ANSE BONNET CARRÉ, LA DIGUE ISLAND